rust-stuco/lectures/week3/slides.md

     * Prone to memory leaks or double frees
 * Garbage collection is slow and unpredictable
 * What if the compiler generated allocations and frees for us?
+    * Rust does this for us through the _Ownership_ system

 ---